Loan Payment Coupon Book Alternatives

 - Any other information about your loan (to help your lender find your loan, especially if you have multiple loans with the same lender)

-If you decide to make your own coupons, make sure that your bank is okay with your design.
+If you decide to make your own coupons, make sure that your bank approves of your design.
 It’s probably best to send a few payments in well before your due date to ensure that they get credited to your account properly.
 Log in online or call your lender a few days after you send the payment, and find out how long it took for the payment to hit your account.

-If all of that is too much work for you, set up electronic payments instead.
+DIY coupons can do the job, but there is obviously some work involved.
+If you would rather not take all of these steps, set up electronic payments instead.
 You won’t have to write checks, reorder checks when you run out, pay postage, or rely on the mail to get payments in on time.
+Just don't forget to watch your account to make sure you have enough money in the bank for your automatic payment.